4. Data¶

 You shouldn’t see anything.
 That’s a good thing.
 It means our DataFrame has been saved under the name accident_list

-, which we can now begin interacting with in the cells that follow.
+, which we can now begin interacting with in the following cells.

 We can do this by calling “methods” that pandas makes available to all DataFrames.
 You may not have known it at the time, but read_csv